 Milosz lived through the worst period and place of the last century's upheavals, but kept his mind free from poisonous ideologies.
 The price for such authenticity was hughe and consisted of intense mental and emotional suffering.
 A review in the New Yorker tells us about a remarkable man and artist, who lived long enough to see his work and his ideas about the mission of the artist in troubled times, eventually vindicated and his worth confirmed.

-A couple of fragments of the review, with comments:
+A couple of fragments from the review, with comments:

 The assumption that people are, generally, endowed with reason and try to live and act on it, is - as we know - naively wrong.
-But Milosz meant that believing in the value of reason as something of great importance in life, is in itself unreasonable, since reason is such a rare phenomenon.
+But Milosz meant that believing in the value of reason as something that is generally considered of great importance in the world, is in itself unreasonable, since reason is such a rare phenomenon.
 And yet, therein lies our only hope for the preservation of our civilization, reason fuelled by love of the good and the beautiful and the meaningful.
-You could equally say that the belief in meaning is in itself meaningless, for the same reason, but that does not mean that we should give-up believing in the meaningfulness of meaning.
+You could equally say that the belief in meaning is in itself meaningless if you look at the world, for the same reason, but that does not mean that we should give-up believing in the meaningfulness of meaning.

 Here we see some crucial psychological elements of Christianity embedded in a very un-Christian ideology, forming a perversion of the function of conscience.
-I remember the fanatic tones of condemnations in the sixties of composers who would not uncritically embrace atonal modernism, a tone which had a truly Savoranolaesque sound about it, and which excluded all discussion and reasonable exchange.
-Triads were a sign of adherence to the Devil and his decadent workings and had to be exterminated, like bourgeois remnants of anti-revolutionary thinking had to be destroyed, and like 'Jewry' had to disappear from the earth's face.
+I remember the fanatic tone of condemnation in the sixties of composers who would not uncritically subject themselves to atonal modernism, a tone which had a truly Savoranolaesque sound about it, and which excluded all discussion and reasonable exchange.
+Triads were a sign of adherence to the Devil and his decadent workings and had to be exterminated, like the 'bourgeois remnants of anti-revolutionary thinking' which had to be destroyed, and like 'Jewry' had to disappear from the earth's face.

 That artists like Milosz can exist at all, is a great source of hope for the human race, and eventually, for the vindication of artistic truth and meaning.